By securing ecologically important private lands, the Kootenay region has greater potential to sustain biodiversity.

 Securement of private land protects conservation values on the property for generations to come.
 Beyond conservation values, these lands can also protect other values such as First Nations cultural/heritage sites and certain types of recreation use.

 KCP provides a coordination and collaboration role for private land securement in the Kootenay region.
-The KCP Securement Committee includes members from the large land trusts (NCC and TNTBC) as well as other key organizations who are actively involved in landscape-level land acquisition for conservation (e.g. provincial government, Canadian Wildlife Service, Fish and Wildlife Compensation Program).
+The KCP Securement Committee includes members from the land trusts that are active region-wide as well as other key organizations that are actively involved in landscape-level land acquisition for conservation (e.g. provincial government, Canadian Wildlife Service, Fish and Wildlife Compensation Program).
 Securement Committee member organizations operate throughout the entire KCP Service Area to provide holistic, regional overview.

 KCP evaluates properties based on biological and administrative criteria to set priorities for land acquisition in the Kootenays.
 Priorities are based on: